derivative-maker/derivative-maker/libvirt/README.txt

 The supplied XML files serve as a description for libvirt, that tell it what properties a Whonix machine and networking it should have.

-1. First we will start with Whonix Gateway:
+1. First we will start with Whonix-Gateway:

 cd /$PATH/Whonix-Gateway

 virsh define Whonix-Gateway_kvm.xml

-2. Followed by the Whonix isolated internal network (XML also in the same folder as Whonix Gateway):
+2. Followed by the Whonix isolated internal network (XML also in the same folder as Whonix-Gateway):

 virsh net-define Whonix_network.xml